colorimgugr/spectral_visualizer_front/README.md

 1. Navigate to the artwork metadata file (e.g., [`src/app/resources/artworks/[artworkID].ts`](https://github.com/colorimgugr/spectral_visualizer_front/tree/main/src/app/resources/artworks)).
 2. Click the ✏️ **pencil icon** in the top-right corner of the file view to enter edit mode.
 3. Make your changes.
-4. Scroll down and click **"Commit changes"** to save.
+4. Click **"Commit changes"** to save.

 **Option B – Edit locally and push**
-1. First, make sure your local repository is up to date:
+1. First, make sure your local repository is up to date.
+Open a terminal in the root folder of the project and run:
    ```bash
    git pull
    git status